by – Mark Haranas on January 12, 2015 – published on CRN.com

 To see the full story from CRN, click here

-John O’Shea, president of Vology, a Tampa, Fla.-based solution provider and Elite Juniper partner, said the IT world is finally understanding the opportunity SDN presents.
+John O’Shea, president of Vology, a Tampa, Fla.-based solution provider and Elite Juniper partner, said his company has been investing heavily in managing service platform and utilities IT services.